 How Many Work Hours in a Year?

-• With time off: Subtract holidays, vacation, sick days, and unpaid leave
+- Subtract time off: This includes holidays, vacation, sick days, and unpaid leave

-• Why it matters: Accurate hours help you plan pay, projects, and PTO
+- Why it matters: Knowing your hours helps you plan pay, projects, and PTO

 How to Calculate Hours Worked Per Year